gh0stl0nely/100-days-of-code/README.md

 -> DynamoDB:
 -> AWS Lamda Function: The core features of AWS lamda are these function can be waited and triggered on **EVENTS**.
 -> Web hosting: You will need a domain name and a hosting provider.
 A hosting provider provides hosting on the cloud (their own server) that stores OUR file.
 The Domain name will points to that address of the hosting server, and that server will response with our frontend files.

 **Thoughts:**:

+### Day 34: October 26, 2020

+**Today's Progress**: Information about React Native

+- React Native: Under the hood, React Native utilizes **NATIVE THREAD, Javascript Thread and The Bridge** => Native Thread helps to run Java, Kotlin, Objective-C, Swift => Javascript Thread runs animation and other UI Javascript components => The Bridge is the "bridge" that facilitates communication between Native and JS Thread **PERFORMANCE ISSUE OCCURS WHEN ONE THREAD PASSES TASK TO ANOTHER THREAD VIA BRIDGE -> SLOW DOWN**

+1) Memory Leak: When scrolling, there isn't enough RAM so these two threads passing tasks to each other => Degrade performance.

+**Thoughts:**: